nrs-org/novelslop/content/vol_01/chap_16.typ

   was probably a combination of the two.

   "Noted... next time I'm gonna be extra polite to her...
-Can't believe that I actually got the chance to become the junior of someone insane like her..."
+Can't believe that I actually got the chance to become the junior of someone as cracked as her..."

   "Don't... you would only make her more uncomfortable."